sems-server/sems/doc/Readme.diameter_client.txt

 DIAMETER request.

-the DIAMETER base implementation is based on ser-0.9.6 diameter_auth module by Elena-Ramona Modroiu,  Copyright © 2003, 2004 FhG FOKUS. connection pool and asynchronous message handling has been added, together with the CER/CEA handshake and other things.
+the DIAMETER base implementation is based on ser-0.9.6 diameter_auth module by Elena-Ramona Modroiu,  Copyright Â© 2003, 2004 FhG FOKUS. connection pool and asynchronous message handling has been added, together with the CER/CEA handshake and other things.